ggraham-412/RLDiceGame/RLDiceGame.md

 As a particular example, a training harness is provided for a popular dice game Yamslam, by Blue Orange Games.
-The harness and the game implement only one round of Yamslam, which comprises
+The harness and the game implement only one round of Yamslam, which comprises an initial roll of 5 6-sided dice, a decision to keep a subset of the 5 initial dice, and re-rolling the rest.
+Each hand in Yamslam is associated with a point value, and the score of an action for a given original roll is simply taken to be the average increase of points from initial to final rolls.
+The point values are 50 for a 5-of-a-kind, 50 for a straight of length 5, 40 for four-of-a-kind, 30 for a full house, 25 for a flush (all evens or all odds), 20 for a straight of length 4, 10 for three of a kind, and 5 for two pair.
+Everything else is scored 0.

 #### Using the code